- Te Rākau Trust and the creation of ‘Undertow’

 Te Rākau Trust and the creation of ‘Undertow’

-Programme rooms, Te Ahumairangi (ground floor), National Library, corner Molesworth and Aitken Streets, Thorndon
+Location: Programme Rooms, Te Ahumairangi (ground floor), National Library, corner Molesworth and Aitken Streets, Thorndon, Wellington

 Our country’s colonisation history, from 1840 to today